jhirono/pdm-ai/test/mcp/README.md

 2. Required model (e.g., `gpt-4o`) is available for your API key
 3. Test files are accessible and have proper permissions
 4. No previous test processes are still running

+### Common Issues

+- **"cb is not a function" error**: This occurs when the MCP SDK expects a callback function but receives a Promise.
+The fix involves using `util.callbackify()` to wrap async functions in the server implementation.
+Run `test-mcp-client.js` to verify the fix works correctly.
+- **Initialization errors**: Make sure environment variables are properly configured, including API keys and model settings.